-Initial dose: 1 tablet (atenolol/chlorthalidone 50 mg-25 mg) orally once a day.
+Initial dose: Atenolol 50 mg-Chlorthalidone 25 mg orally once a day

-Maintenance dose: May increase to 1 tablet (atenolol/chlorthalidone 100 mg-25 mg) orally once a day if needed.
+Maintenance dose: Atenolol 50 to 100 mg-Chlorthalidone 25 mg orally once a day

 What other drugs will affect atenolol and chlorthalidone?

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with atenolol and chlorthalidone, especially:

 This list is not complete.
 Other drugs may interact with atenolol and chlorthalidone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 More about atenolol / chlorthalidone